 Furthermore, attention is drawn to the fact that the reverse solicitation is not officially recognised or defined under Mozambican law and it is thus not an official exemption expressly foreseen in the applicable legal framework, but rather a tolerated practice.
 Such practice consists of an investor, on its own initiative and without having been engaged for such purpose by the distributor, requesting information on a specific AIF.
-However, a case-by-case assessment needs to be conducted, considering that the use of the reverse solicitation exemption may come under the BoM's scrutiny.
+However, a case-by-case assessment must be conducted, considering that the use of the reverse solicitation exemption may come under the BoM's scrutiny.

-Lastly, the requirements and principles laid down in the Consumer Law and Advertising Code in respect of investors, which are deemed as consumers, shall also be observed.
+Lastly, the requirements and principles laid down in the Consumer Law and Advertising Code in respect of investors, who are deemed consumers, shall also be observed.